Research drives what we do

 What is it?

-How we use it
+How do we use it?

 We acknowledge that learning involves a change in long-term memory, highlighting the connection between working memory and storing knowledge for future use.
-Our lesson plans encourage repeated practice for consolidation of knowledge, to ensure effective learning, fostering the development of robust mental models.
+Our lesson plans encourage repeated practice for consolidation of knowledge to ensure effective learning, fostering the development of robust mental models.

 Formative Assessment